trotha01/storyboardai/README_CDN.md

 # CDN build mode

 This repository is configured to run without downloading npm packages.
-The app is served from static files that import React, Tailwind CSS, and react-hot-toast via CDN/ESM links.
+The app is served from static files that import React, Tailwind CSS, and the Sonner toast library via CDN/ESM links.

 - `public/index.html` is a standalone entry point.
 - `package.json` contains offline-friendly scripts so `npm install`, `npm test`, and `npm run build` all succeed without external network access.